SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, you can ensure that the necessary repository components are included and configured correctly, allowing the commissioning process to complete successfully without errors related to the `lldpd` package.

-## Adding domains to the DNS search list
+## Can't add domains to DNS search list

 **Problem:**
 You want to add two additional domains to the DNS search list for a subnet in MAAS, but there doesn't seem to be an option to set this directly in the UI or through typical configuration methods.